Everett Lee: Life and career

 Lee was met with undisguised racism throughout his career.
 Oscar Hammerstein II declined to hire Lee to conduct touring productions of his shows, explaining that Southern theaters would refuse to book them.
 Concert manager Arthur Judson told Lee, "I don't believe in Negro symphony conductors."
-Deciding that he would find better opportunities outside of America, Lee moved to Germany with his family in 1954.
+Deciding that he would find better opportunities outside of America, Lee moved to Munich, Germany, with his family in 1954 where Lee was head of the Opernbühne.
 In 1962, he was appointed chief conductor of the Norrköping Symphony Orchestra in Sweden, a position he held for a decade.